Baryon-number-violating nucleon decays in SMEFT extended with a light scalar: Baryon number violation involving a light scalar in EFTs

 \subsection{Renormalization group corrections}

 As the BNV nucleon decay searches place very stringent limits on the scale of new physics operators, it is important to include renormalization group (RG) corrections in the analysis.
 In our analysis in \cref{sec:analysis}, we choose to consider operators with first and second generation flavor indices which directly contribute to BNV nucleon decays.
 In this scenario, the leading RG corrections originate from gluon and top loops and are universal.
-They can be translated from the relevant dim-6 and -7 BNV operators in SMEFT and are described by~\cite{Alonso:2014zka,Liao:2016hru}
+They can be translated from the relevant dim-6 and -7 BNV operators in SMEFT and dim-6 BNV operators in LEFT~\cite{Abbott:1980zj,Alonso:2014zka,Liao:2016hru,Jenkins:2017jig}\footnote{See \cite{Banik:2025wpi} for a recent calculation of the two-loop RG equations for dim-6 BNV operators in SMEFT.} and are described by

 where $C$ denotes the Wilson coefficient, $\alpha_3=\frac{g_3^2}{4\pi}$, $\alpha_t=\frac{y_t^2}{4\pi}$, and $\gamma_3=2$, $\gamma_t=0$ for the BNV $\varphi$LEFT and dim-7 $\varphi$SMEFT operators listed in \cref{tab:SMEFTlike_ope,tab:dim7ope}, and $\gamma_t=-\frac12$ for dim-8 $\varphi$SMEFT operators.
 The RG evolution of $\alpha_{3,t}$ is described by